Read the day

 Limited taxi services available.
 Book ahead, especially for early morning airport transfers.
 Some accommodation providers offer shuttle services.
 Milford Sound tour operators provide pickups from Te Anau accommodation.

-Several rental companies operate in Te Anau, though selection is limited compared to Queenstown.
-Book ahead, especially in peak season.
-Having your own vehicle provides flexibility for exploring Fiordland at your own pace.
+There is only one car rental company in Te Anau, so book ahead especially in peak season.
+Most visitors rent from Queenstown Airport which has a much wider selection.
+Having your own vehicle provides the most flexibility for exploring Fiordland at your own pace.

 Most tours include pickup from Te Anau accommodation.
 Milford Sound, Doubtful Sound, and glowworm cave tours all include transport.
 This can be more economical than self-driving, especially for solo travelers.